 There Are Still Plenty of Excellent Independent Type Foundries

-So however you feel about the acquisition, I still wanted to highlight 24 of my favorite independent type foundries who continue to produce awesome work on their own.
+So however you feel about the acquisition, I still wanted to highlight 24 of my favorite independent font foundries who continue to produce awesome work on their own.

 24) Okay Type